xxlimengying/academic-website/content/home/experience.md

   date_start = "2020-10-18"
   date_end = ""
   description = """
-  Applicants who have a Ph.D. degree in Mechanical Engineering, Thermal Engineering or related field are welcome to Contact Dr. Li.
+  Applicants who have a Ph.D. degree in Mechanical Engineering, Thermal Engineering or related fields are welcome to Contact Dr. Li.
 Preference will be given to those who has excel publication records in the close field.
   """

 [[experience]]